fhollenbach/Polisci209_2018/pages/syllabus.md

 learning.

 ### READINGS & SOFTWARE:
-We will primarily use one book, which is available in the Texas A&M bookstore.
-Unfortunately the book is quite pricey, but you should be able to find cheaper versions (used) online.
-I would strongly encourage you to acquire the hard copy of the __fourth edition__.
-All references will be made with respect to the __fourth edition__ of the book.
-If you do decide to get a different version, it will be your responsibility to make sure you are reading the correct parts and doing the correct exercises.
+We will primarily use Kosuke Imai's "Quantitative Social Science", which is available in the Texas A&M bookstore.
+You will need the hard copy of the book, otherwise it will be nearly impossible to pass the class.
+The book is comparatively affordable.
+If you truly can not afford to buy the book, come talk to me.

-__Required book__: Freedman, David, Robert Pisani, and Roger Purves.
-2007.
-Statistics.
-4th Edition.
-W. W. Norton and Company.
-New York.
-ISBN: 0393929728.
+__Required book__: Imai, Kosuke.
+2017.
+Quantitative Social Science: An Introduction.
+Princeton University Press.
+Princeton, NJ.
+ISBN: 978-0-691-16703-9.

-You should have the book within the first week of class.
+You should have the book prior to the first day of class.

 For part of this class we will be working on the computer with statistical software.
 We will use the statistical programming language